AFusco/ACO/README.md

 # Algoritmos y Computabilidad

----
-This repository contains all the exercise for the ULPGC ACO course 16/17
+This repository contains all the exercises for the ULPGC ACO course 16/17